 Established in 1901 by the Roman Catholic Archdiocese of Portland in Oregon, the University of Portland is a private Roman Catholic institute of higher education located in Portland, Oregon.
 It is affiliated with the Congregation of Holy Cross and is ranked as the 8th best regional university in the Western region by U.S. News and World Report.

 The University of Portland is a liberal arts university that has six colleges and schools.
 Altogether, the school provides more than 75 areas of study at the undergraduate and graduate levels.
 The College of Arts and Sciences holds one of the most popular areas of study, which is Theology.
+Other points of pride include:

 The school is passionate about teaching faith in an interdisciplinary fashion, ensuring that students retain their morals and religious ethics while studying for a career that will see them flourish.
 It continues to be a beacon for students who are looking for a close relationship with a world-class faculty and a tight-knit community that bonds over faith.